José Adem: Life and education

 Born José Adem Chahín in Tuxpan, Veracruz, (published his works as José Adem), Adem showed an interest in mathematics from an early age, and moved to Mexico City in 1941 to pursue a degree in engineering and mathematics.
 He obtained his B.S. in mathematics from the National Autonomous University of Mexico (UNAM) in 1949.
-During this time met Solomon Lefschetz, a famous algebraic topologist who was spending prolonged periods of time in Mexico.
+During this time he met Solomon Lefschetz, a famous algebraic topologist who was spending prolonged periods of time in Mexico.
 Lefschetz recognized Adem's mathematical talent, and sent him as a doctoral student to Princeton University where he graduated in 1952.
 His dissertation, Iterations of the squaring operations in algebraic topology, was written under the supervision of Norman Steenrod and introduced what are now called the Adem relations.

 His brother is geophysicist Julián Adem, who obtained a Ph.D. in applied mathematics from Brown University in 1953.
 Julián's son is topologist Alejandro Adem.